ConnerFrancis/scripts/README.md

 >NOTE: The scripts are installed in `/usr/local/bin` since this folder is the recommended place for user scripts.
 The local user bin is also already included in the $PATH, meaning that you can simply run the scripts by typing `NAME.sh`, where `NAME` is the name of the script, from any directory inside the terminal.
 For example, I could do `temps.sh` to run the temps script.

 If you want to do it all in one go copy and paste this (and you don't need to change a thing):
-`sudo chown $USER:$USER /usr/local/bin && cd /usr/local/bin && wget https://codeload.github.com/ConnerFrancis/scripts/zip/master && unzip -j master && rm ./master`
+`sudo chown $USER:$USER /usr/local/bin && cd /usr/local/bin && wget https://codeload.github.com/ConnerFrancis/scripts/zip/master && unzip -j master && rm ./master && chmod +x *.sh`

 If not you can follow along these steps: